Joe Saumarez Smith

 Joseph William Saumarez Smith (29 September 1971 – 8 February 2025) was a British businessman, journalist and gambling expert.
 He was chair of the British Horseracing Authority, the chief executive of Sports Gaming Ltd, a gambling management consultancy, chairman of gambling platform developer Bede Gaming and an investor in numerous online businesses.

 Early life

 Joseph Saumarez Smith was born on 29 September 1971 in London, England.
 His paternal great-great-grandfather, William Saumarez Smith, was the Archbishop of Sydney in the late 19th and early 20th century.

-Saumarez Smith was educated at Winchester College and then at Bristol University, where he gained a first in politics and edited Epigram, the university newspaper.
-He had an MBA in Management, Strategy and Marketing from the Wharton School of the University of Pennsylvania where he was the recipient of a Thouron Award and also studied at London Business School as part of Wharton's International Exchange Programme.
+Saumarez Smith attended Winchester College and later Bristol University, where he earned a degree in politics and edited Epigram, the university newspaper.
+He earned an MBA in Management, Strategy and Marketing from the Wharton School of the University of Pennsylvania where he was the recipient of a Thouron Award and also studied at London Business School as part of Wharton's International Exchange Programme.